younata/personal_knowledge/src/flying/ifr/departures.md

 > A Diverse Vector Area (DVA) is an area in which ATC may provide random radar vectors during an uninterrupted climb from the departure runway until above the MVA/MIA, established in accordance with the TERPS criteria for diverse departures.
 The DVA provides obstacle and terrain avoidance in lieu of taking off from the runway under IFR using an ODP or SID.

 Or, essentially, a DVA allows ATC to assign you radar vectors while you climb up to the Minimum Vectoring Altitude (MVA) or Minimum IFR Altitude (MIA).

+### Visual Climb over Airport

+Another departure option for IFR.
+Where you essentially do a box climb in VMC to the published climb-to altitude.
+Note that the weather conditions must be VMC up to (or above) the specified visibility/ceiling in the procedure.
+VCOAs are a kind of a DP, though you must specifically request to fly the VCOA.

 ### Without a DP, or  No Instrument Departure Available